 The Center for Applied Energy Research (CAER) is one of the University of Kentucky's multidisciplinary research centers.
 Its energy research provides a focal point for coal and environmental research in Kentucky.
 Research efforts are directed to: coal cleaning, beneficiation, utilization, and conversion process technologies.
 Environmental issues relating to fuel use and coal combustion by-products constitute a major effort, along with the derivation of high added-value materials and chemicals from energy resources.
-The CAER is a non-academic unit that is staffed by professional scientists and engineers, has extensive interactions with faculty members and students, and provides analytical services for outside organizations.
+The CAER is an university interdisciplinary research institute that is staffed by professional scientists and engineers, has extensive interactions with faculty members and students, and provides analytical services for outside organizations.

 Please contact us with any questions or comments.

 - Director Rodney Andrews Describes CAER's Place in Energy Issues

 Video - (10.7 MB wmv)